KShivendu/Perl-Lexer-Parser/README.md

-## Target for Lexer :
+## Todo for Lexer :
-- reserved constants, string constants, {}, , ;
+- reserved constants of perl
-- multiple line comment

 # References :